General Application for GST/HST Rebates

 Direct deposit

-Direct deposit is a fast, convenient, reliable, and secure way to get your CRA payments directly into your account at a financial institution in Canada.
-To enrol for direct deposit or to update your banking information, go to Direct deposit.
+Direct deposit is a fast, convenient, and secure way to receive your CRA payments directly in your account at a financial institution in Canada.
+For more information and ways to enrol, go to Direct deposit - Canada Revenue Agency or contact your financial institution.

 Teletypewriter (TTY) users